echasnovski/MiniMax/configs/README.md

 - `40_plugins.lua` - plugins outside of MINI.

 > [!NOTE]
-> Many configurations prefer to use 'lua/' directory with explicit `require()` calls to modularize their config.
+> Many configurations prefer to use the 'lua/' directory with explicit `require()` calls to modularize their config.
 It is okay to use, but has a drawback that it occupies 'lua' namespace.
 As it is shared across all plugins, it might lead to conflicts during `require()`.
 Usually solved by having config files inside a dedicated "user" directory like 'lua/username'.
 >
 > The 'plugin/' approach doesn't have this issue.
 It also doesn't need explicit `require()` calls inside 'init.lua' for files to be executed.